mindspore-ai/docs/docs/mindspore/migration_guide/source_en/performance_optimization.md

 ### Case 2: Long Forward Propagation Interval

-We run VGG16 eval script in MindSpore [Model Zoo](https://gitee.com/mindspore/mindspore/tree/master/model_zoo ) , and each step cost almost 113.79ms.
+We run VGG16 eval script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) , and each step cost almost 113.79ms.

 As we observed on the MindInsight UI page, the forward propagation in the step trace is too long, which may indicate that operators performance can be optimized.